MysteryPancake/Houdini-OpenCL/README.md

 I added new features including bounds checking, bilinear interpolation and 3D camera projection.

-This is a faster alternative to the rasterization method described in the [Points to SDF section](#copernicus-points-to-sdf).
+This is a fast alternative to the rasterization method in the [Points to SDF section](#copernicus-points-to-sdf).

 <img src="./images/cops/particle_rasterize_3d.webp" width="600">